ennioma/arek/README.md

 > Set by defaul to **true**

 ## Configure the initial and the re-enable popup: `ArekPopupData`
 `ArekPopupData` is the struct used to configure both the pre-permission popup and the re-enable popup.
-These popups are instances of the amazing [PMAlertController](https://github.com/Codeido/PMAlertController) by [Codeido](http://www.codeido.com/).
+These popups could be instances of the amazing [PMAlertController](https://github.com/Codeido/PMAlertController) by [Codeido](http://www.codeido.com/) or native iOS alerts.

 The configuration is the following:
 ```ruby